 The success of the Hatters certainly hasn’t only been on the court.
 The Stetson tennis programs have excelled in the classroom as well under Pilote.
 The men’s team has been named an ITA All-Academic Team nine times, including each of the last six seasons, while the women’s team has earned the honor seven times, including each of the last three seasons.

 A total of 65 men and 44 women have been named an ITA Scholar-Athlete for achieving a GPA of 3.50 or higher the season under Pilote.
 In only two years of existence, the A-Sun Academic All-Conference Team – recognizing success on and off the court – has been home to four Hatters; Njal Stene (2012), Maksim Levanovich (2012), Chester Espie (2013, 2014) and Diana Bukajeva (2014).

 Levanovic added A-Sun Scholar-Athlete of the Year to his list of honors in 2012.
 For his efforts, Levanovich earned post-graduate scholarships from both the A-Sun and the NCAA.

 Before joining the Stetson coaching staff, Pilote served as the tennis director of the Pine Meadows Country Club in Eustis, Fla.
-While at Pine Meadows, Pilote coached Ty Braswell, who was among the top 10 players 18 and under in the country and currently is an assistant coach at Florida State.
-He also served as head tennis coach at Eustis High School from 1989-91.
+While at Pine Meadows Pilote coached Ty Braswell, who was among the top 10 players 18 years of age and under in the country at the time.
+Pilote also served as the head tennis coach at Eustis High School from 1989-91.

 A certified teaching professional by the U.S.P.T.R., Pilote is a 1985 graduate of the University of Sherbrooke.
 Pilote is a graduate of the USA Tennis High Performance coaching program.

-Pilote is the proud father of a 17-year old daughter, Isabelle.
+Pilote is the proud father of an 19-year old daughter, Isabelle, a sophomore at DePaul.